 It is.
 I agree.

-When he touched things, they healed.
+When he touched things, they lived, too

-It had been months since Justice spoke to him again after that fall into the Waking Sea.
-Only those fuzzy urges and thoughts that didn't seem natural told Anders his survival hadn't been a fluke.
-There were times the man feared their joining failed – that he'd obliterated the spirit somehow, gulped and destroyed.
-Maybe it was wishful thinking.
-Or maybe he was honestly concerned…either way, it didn't change the facts.
-Justice had been sitting back and watching what his carrier would do with this new power.
-He was content to quietly pick through the workings of Anders's mind for many weeks; his various guilts and bare nerves were interesting.
-Acts of charity pleased the knight, his approval evidencing itself as a strange new pride the mage took in helping others.
-But the running did not stop.
-Justice's dissatisfaction made his companion's stomach hurt, but one could not reform a flight animal into a revolutionary within precious few days.
+It was months before Justice spoke to him again after that fall into the Waking Sea.
+Only those fuzzy urges and the calmness that didn't seem natural told Anders his survival hadn't been a fluke.
+There were times he feared their joining failed – that maybe he'd obliterated the spirit somehow, gulped him, destroyed what Justice was.
+But not so.
+Justice couldn't be destroyed by somebody like Anders.
+The thought was kind of arrogant and funny now.
+Justice had just been sitting back and watching, wondering what his host would do with this new power.
+He was content to pick through the workings of the mage's mind – and Anders's mind must've been at least a little interesting, because weeks went by, and it was still almost, but not quite, like being by himself.

 Until one day, he had simply stopped.

-There was gravel beneath his boot soles.
+There was gravel beneath his boots.
 There was a large pillar of redwoods and conifers behind him.
 The mountain's shadow leant backwards over Kirkwall, a dark spot now looming in his wake.
-Before him, the sky was enormous – pale, smoky grey – leading into tundra and flatland.
+Before him, the sky was enormous – eggshell, smoky gray – leading into tundra and flatland.
 He could smell a fire somewhere.
 He took a breath.
 He felt as though he was standing at the farthest edge of the world.